wvanderp/isOsmComplete/FUTURE.md

 # The future dreams of this project

-in this document i will write down some ideas i have for this project.
+in this document, I will write down some ideas I have for this project.

-## The CIA world factbook
+## The CIA World Factbook

 I am currently working on a script that would use some of the facts in the CIA factbook to compare to OSM.